harryphelps2/practical-python-project/README.md

 If the answer is wrong it should tell the user, store the answer in the answers database with a time stamp and clear the text area for another guess.

 ## Testing
+Test to return true if answer is right and false if wrong.

+Test if the score increments by one if the answer is right.

+Test to keep the score the same if the answer is wrong.

+Test to move onto the next riddle if the answer is correct.

+Test to keep on the same riddle if the answer is incorrect.

+Test if the score is higher than the current high score and overwrite it if it is.